aws/karpenter-provider-aws/website/content/en/preview/upgrading/v1-migration.md

 * **Remove kubelet annotation from NodePools**: Remove the kubelet-configuration annotation (`compatibility.karpenter.sh/v1beta1-kubelet-conversion` annotation) from your NodePools.
 This is used to support the KubeletConfiguration migration path above, but is not supported in v1.1.
 Karpenter will crash on upgrade if NodePool resources contain this annotation.
 Users should make sure that their kubelet configurations are migrated prior to upgrading to properly drift their nodes to the correct configurations.

-* **amiSelectorTerms and amiFamily**: For v1, `amiFamily` is no longer required if you instead specify an `alias` in `amiSelectorTerms` in your `EC2NodeClass`.
-You need to update your `amiSelectorTerms` and `amiFamily` if you are using:
-   * A Custom amiFamily.
-You must ensure that the node you add the `karpenter.sh/unregistered` taint in your UserData.
-   * An Ubuntu AMI, as described earlier.

 ### Downgrading
 // TODO

 ## Full Changelog
 * Features:
   * AMI Selector Terms has a new Alias field which can only be set by itself in `EC2NodeClass.Spec.AMISelectorTerms`
-  * Disruption Budgets by Reason in `NodePool.Spec.Disruption.Budgets`
+  * Disruption Budgets by Reason was added to `NodePool.Spec.Disruption.Budgets`
-  * TerminationGracePeriod in the `NodePool.Spec.Template.Spec`.
+  * TerminationGracePeriod was added to `NodePool.Spec.Template.Spec`.
   * LOG_OUTPUT_PATHS and LOG_ERROR_OUTPUT_PATHS environment variables added
-* API Rename: NodePool’s ConsolidationPolicy WhenUnderutilized is now renamed to WhenEmptyOrUnderutilized
+* API Rename: NodePool’s ConsolidationPolicy `WhenUnderutilized` is now renamed to `WhenEmptyOrUnderutilized`
 * Behavior Changes:
-  * Expiration now begins draining as soon as it’s expired.
+  * Expiration is now forceful and begins draining as soon as it’s expired.
 Karpenter does not wait for replacement capacity to be available before draining, but will start provisioning a replacement as soon as the node is expired and begins draining.
   * Karpenter's generated NodeConfig now takes precedence when generating UserData with the AL2023 `amiFamily`.
 If you're setting any values managed by Karpenter in your AL2023 UserData, configure these through Karpenter natively (e.g. kubelet configuration fields).
-  * Karpenter now adds a karpenter.sh/unregistered taint to nodes in injected UserData when using alias in AMISelectorTerms or non-Custom AMIFamily.
-When using AMIFamily: Custom, users will need to add this taint into their UserData, where Karpenter will automatically remove it when provisioning nodes.
+  * Karpenter now adds a `karpenter.sh/unregistered` taint to nodes in injected UserData when using alias in AMISelectorTerms or non-Custom AMIFamily.
+When using `amiFamily: Custom`, users will need to add this taint into their UserData, where Karpenter will automatically remove it when provisioning nodes.
 * API Moves:
   * ExpireAfter has moved from the `NodePool.Spec.Disruption` block to `NodePool.Spec.Template.Spec`, and is now a drift-able field.
-  * KubeletConfig was moved to the EC2NodeClass from the NodePool.
+  * `Kubelet` was moved to the EC2NodeClass from the NodePool.
 * RBAC changes: added `delete pods` | added `get, patch crds` | added `update nodes` | removed `create nodes`
 * Breaking API (Manual Migration Needed):
   * Ubuntu is dropped as a first class supported AMI Family